box/box-ui-elements/README.md

 * Mobile Chrome and Safari

 ## Internationalization
-The UI Elements use [react-intl](https://github.com/yahoo/react-intl) to do internationalization.
+The UI Elements use [react-intl](https://github.com/yahoo/react-intl) for internationalization.
 In order for the UI Elements to render properly, they need to be wrapped in an [IntlProvider](https://github.com/yahoo/react-intl/wiki/Components#intlprovider) context and given a locale and translated messages to use.
 Each of the UI Element components below optionally take in a `language` property and a `messages` property which is then delegated to our internal [IntlProvider](src/components/Internationalize.js).
 If either of these properties are not passed in, we do not use our internal `IntlProvider` and it is assumed that the parent react app (the react app that is importing in the UI Elements) has its own `IntlProvider`.

 The `language` property is a string that can be one of `en-AU`, `en-CA`, `en-GB`, `en-US`, `bn-IN`, `da-DK`, `de-DE`, `es-419`, `es-ES`, `fi-FI`, `fr-CA`, `fr-FR`, `hi-IN`, `it-IT`, `ja-JP`, `ko-KR`, `nb-NO`, `nl-NL`, `pl-PL`, `pt-BR`, `ru-RU`, `sv-SE`, `tr-TR`, `zh-CN`, `zh-TW`.